mineshmane7/fsr-user-management-service/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

+## 📄 License

+This project is part of FSR (Financial Services Resources) and is proprietary software.